top of page

 Retreat Centre Description

-At Sarum College we offer space for reflection about how people can live together generatively for the common good where all can flourish.
+At Sarum College we offer ecumenical space for reflection about how people can live together generatively for the common good where all can flourish.

 We explore wholeness and the values which empower us to share well-being especially as they relate to issues such as health, equality, disability, sexuality, age, creativity and love.